MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/create-tab-pages/removal-page.md

 #### Use the `getContext()` function

 You can use `getContext()` to get the current context in which the frame is running.
-The `getContext()` function returns a promise that will resolve with the Context object.
+The `getContext()` function returns a promise that resolves with the Context object.
 The Context object provides valid `Context` property values that you can use in your removal page logic to determine the content to display in the removal page.

 #### Include authentication

 Authentication is required before allowing a user to delete the tab content.
 Context information can be used to help construct authentication requests and authorization page URLs.
 See [Microsoft Teams authentication flow for tabs](~/tabs/how-to/authentication/auth-flow-tab.md).
 Make sure that all domains used in your tab pages are listed in the `validDomains` array of your app manifest.

-The following is a sample tab removal code block:
+A sample tab removal code block as follows:

 # [TeamsJS v2](#tab/teamsjs-v2)